-Check below to get more details on some key aspects that we’re watching.
-Each of these components help us determine when we’ll be able to send volunteers to Costa Rica again (it’s stuff you’re going to want to know).
-Also, this info changes often.
-Our goal is to keep things current with weekly updates, so check back frequently.
+Check below to get more details on some key aspects that we’re watching (it’s stuff you’re going to want to know).
+Also, this info changes often, so check back frequently.

 ILP volunteers don’t need a visa to visit Costa Rica, so no need to wait on that!

 Flights to Costa Rica have been operating since August 2020.
 Airlines like United Airlines, American Airlines, JetBlue, Spirit and others have regular routes to Costa Rica from various cities across the US.

 Take a peek at this promotional video that’s currently playing at the SJO airport to give visitors an idea of what it’ll be like when you arrive in-country.

 There has been a trend of daily cases increasing and declining in some regions.
 It’s something we are watching very closely.
 As of October 13, Costa Rica reported 1,514 active cases per 100,000.